 While the Family Educational Rights and Privacy Act (FERPA) generally requires the university to ask for written consent before disclosing a student’s personally identifiable information, it also allows colleges and universities to take key steps to maintain campus safety.
 In an emergency, FERPA permits the university to disclose without student consent education records to protect the health or safety of students or other individuals.
 FERPA also permits the university to disclose information from education records to parents if a health or safety emergency involves their son or daughter.
 Schools may disclose education records to parents if:

 “Documented” (often referred to as “written up”) is the term we use to describe the process that occurs when a Campus Living staff member witnesses and/or reports an incident that may include a violation of the UB Student Code or a Campus Living Rule.
-In most cases, when observing a student who may be violating a rule, the staff member, usually a resident advisor (RA) or community assistant (CA), will identify themselves, communicate which rule may have been violated, and request identification of the student(s) involved.
+In most cases, when observing a student who may be violating a rule, the staff member, usually a resident assistant (RA) or community assistant (CA), will identify themselves, communicate which rule may have been violated, and request identification of the student(s) involved.
 If you find yourself in such a situation, you should remember two things:

 If you find yourself in such a situation, you should remember two things: